 3. There are mobile issues with your home page & navigation

 Even if your website is mobile responsive, there may be a number of improvements that can be done to improve the experience on mobile.
 We like to design a website from a mobile-first perspective.
 This means we conceptualize how the content & design will be viewed not only on a desktop but also on mobile and tablet devices.

 Cleaning up the design & navigation of the home page can really boost engagement on all devices because visitors have very low tolerance for dense content and confusing navigation, especially on smaller devices.

 4. Your home page has outdated design elements

 Years ago, automatic slide shows were all the craze on websites because the idea was that you could share a lot of information and add some interaction with slides.
 Unfortunately, research now shows that very, very few visitors ever see past the first slide.
 Slide shows are not recommended for web accessibility and create a poor user experience because the slide can rotate before a visitor is done reading the text.

 Consider changing your slide show to a high-quality hero video on your home page.
 A web designer can help you select a video that captures your branding, draws the visitor in and doesn’t distract with too much movement.

 Think of the layout of your home page as another way to navigate to the top pages of your site.
 Some visitors will use the top navigation menu to navigate the site.
 Other visitors tend to scroll and click to the main pages from the home page.

 We always recommend having a section or panel that focuses on your services/products with a link to your service page.
 With a home page redesign, you can add new panel that highlights a new service and that will drive traffic to an important new page on the site.

-If a full redesign isn’t in the plan for this year or early next year, consider investing in a home page redesign to transform your site & improve engagement.
+If a full website redesign isn’t in the plan for this year or early next year, consider investing in a home page redesign to transform your site & improve engagement.